sarlianna/py-types/README.md

 Schema checking is meant to enforce structure and type in list and dictionary arguments.

-To use schema checking, declare a structure with the types you want to see reflected in the input you get, and then wrap the function you want to check with `@schema`, and the schema you want for a particular argumnet as the annotation.
+To use schema checking, declare a structure with the types you want to see reflected in the input you get, and then wrap the function you want to check with `@schema`, and the schema you want for a particular argument as the annotation.

-schema assert examples (with built-in types):
+schema examples (with built-in types):

 ```python
  test_schema = {